DevOpsBootcamp/website/source/programming.rst

     something along the lines of ``<variable name> = <variable value>``.
-    Some languages have *mutable* variables, meaning a variable can change its value, and others have *immutable* variables, meaning once a variable is assigned it's value does not change.
+    Some languages have *mutable* variables, meaning a variable can change its value, and others have *immutable* variables, meaning once a variable is assigned its value does not change.
 A large majority of languages support both kinds.

     Constants are variables that are *static* (known before the program is